tugrulates/blog/posts/Demoscene.md

 All software projects go over their deadline.
 Demos are no exception.
 When the deadline is an annual event that cannot be flexibly scheduled, the result is predictable.
 Sleepless hours coding the last parts of your demo while your buddy is sleeping under your desk is a common occurrence.
 This sacred ritual is called _party coding_.

 Party organizers can be hipsters like the demo coders.
-7D7 featured a competition that asked the attendees to do party coding for the sake of tradition.
+7D7 featured a competition that asked the attendees to do party coding for tradition.
 This scroller is what I came up with.

 {{ youtube(id="LUDngAKi7qc") }}